As an orthodontist over the past 10 years, I’ve seen many Singaporeans with severe misconceptions about Invisalign and clear aligners treatment.

 - The type of tooth movement and time required to move them to an ideal position

-Do note that treatment may be shorter time wise (eg. 8 - 10 months instead of 18 - 24 months), but costs may not be cheaper if it still fall under an Invisalign Full case.
+Do note that treatment may be shorter time wise (eg. 8 to 10 months instead of 18 to 24 months), but costs may not be cheaper if it still fall under an Invisalign Full case.

-If the shifting of your teeth is mild, then of course you'll have other options to realign your teeth, such as Invisalign Lite, and in-house aligners or retainers.
+If the shifting of your teeth is mild, then of course you will have other options to realign your teeth, such as Invisalign Lite, and in-house aligners or retainers.

 What are the advantages of Invisalign over traditional braces?

 There are pros and cons to every treatment option.
-As an orthodontist who uses both systems, I've drawn up this summary table to try to illustrate the differences as best as I can for you.
+As an orthodontist who uses both systems, I have drawn up this summary table to try to illustrate the differences as best as I can for you.

 |Appearance||Virtually invisible/clear||Metal or ceramic braces cemented on the outer surfaces of teeth|